chronicqazxc/EasyRecipe/README.md

 # Desclamier
 All the recipes are mock data include the nutrition and ingredients.
+## Components
 1. EasyRecipeUI: Represent the human readable data and the layout.
 2. EasyRecipeCore: Get the recipe data and generate the data model.
 3. ProfileUI: Provide user login view.
 4. ProfileCore: In charge of user login logic.

-Technics:
+## Technics
 1. Profile Login ​
 2. Core Data ​
 3. Keychain ​